struphy-hub/struphy/doc/sections/install.rst

 User install
 ^^^^^^^^^^^^

-To use *struphy* via docker, perform the following steps:
+To use Struphy via docker, perform the following steps:

 1. `Install Docker Desktop <https://docs.docker.com/desktop/>`_ and start it.